 Following any of these diets is a choice, not a self-imposed restriction.
 Choose based on what you want to do for yourself and not from outside pressures.
 Don't worry about breaking the rules because you choose your own to live by and decide when it's okay for you to break them.

-Final notes: Vegan diet with fish
+Final notes: Veganism with fish

 There are many health benefits to pescetarianism, flexitarianism, as well as vegetarianism, and veganism.
 Weigh your values and determine what works best for you - there is no shame in doing what feels right for you, no matter the choice.
+It all comes down to personal preference.